The Anatomy of an Agent-Ready Spec

 {

-"A 'Sign In' button is visible in the header.",
+"A 'Sign In' button is visible in the header on all pages.",

 "Clicking the button opens a modal with email/password fields.",